lutorres88/CleaningDataProject/README.md

 new_names <- gsub("-", "_", new_names)
 names(data_avg_std) <- new_names

-# create tidy data set with the average of each variable for each activity and each subject.
+## Create tidy data set with the average of each variable for each activity and each subject.

 tidy_data <- aggregate(data_avg_std[,3:81], by = list(activity = data_avg_std$activity, subject = data_avg_std$subject),FUN = mean)

 write.table(x = tidy_data, file = "tidy_data.txt", row.names = FALSE)